standardebooks/manual/9-metadata.rst

 The ebook manifest
 ******************

-The :html:`<manifest>` element is a required part of the epub spec that defines a list of files within the ebook.
+The :html:`<manifest>` element is a required part of the EPUB spec that defines a list of files within the ebook.

 .. tip::